DFW1N/DFW1N-OSINT/README.md

 * [Find Twitter First Follower](https://socialrank.com/firstfollower) - *Who was your targets first follower or maybe yours?*
 * [Hashtagify](https://hashtagify.me/hashtag/tbt) - *Monitor your performance, exploit the best hashtag suggestions and identify Twitter influencers.
 All in one place.*
 * [Foller](https://foller.me/) - *Twitter analytics application that gives you rich insights about any public Twitter profile.
 We gather near real-time data about topics, mentions, hashtags, followers, location and more!*

+## LinkedIn Tools
+* [LinkedIn Automation Email Retrieval](https://github.com/leapsecurity/InSpy) - *Automation of domain and email retrieval in addition to randomized headers and xml output support through LinkedIn.*
+* [LinkedIn Recon Tool](https://github.com/vysecurity/LinkedInt) - *Providing you with Linkedin Intelligence.*
+* [ScrapedIn](https://github.com/dchrastil/ScrapedIn) - *Tool assists in performing reconnaissance using the LinkedIn.com website/API.
+Provide a search string just as you would on the original website and let ScrapedIn do all the dirty work.*

 ## [↑](#contents) Australian Dating Networks
 You may find informaiton on your target on these dating websites or find them listed on it, it could become a potential lead to find out if they were listed on a dating site before they went missing or anything releated to your target.